vishaalkk/qavvali/docs/index.md

 ---
-title: Columbia Urdu Poetry Group
+title: Qavvali
 ---

-# Welcome to the Columbia Urdu Poetry Group :octicons-heart-fill-24:{ .heart }
+# Welcome to the world of Qavvalis :octicons-heart-fill-24:{ .heart }